 Different types of milk contain varying levels of calcium.
 An 8-ounce cup of whole milk has 276 milligrams of calcium, while skim milk has 299 milligrams, says Michelle Dudash, a registered dietitian based in Carmel, Indiana, and the author of “Clean Eating for Busy Families.”

-The same amount of unfortified soy milk has 61 milligrams of calcium, while one type of almond milk contains about the same amount.
-Most plant-based soy milks are fortified with calcium and contain 25% to 50% of the recommended daily allowance of calcium for adults, Dudash says.
+The same amount of unfortified soy milk — milk that has not been enriched with added nutrients — has 61 milligrams of calcium, while one brand of almond milk contains about the same amount.
+Most soy milks are fortified with calcium and contain 25% to 50% of the recommended daily allowance of calcium for adults, Dudash says.